maverickg59/go_rest_api_mongodb/README.md

 ## REST API IN GOLANG WITH MONGODB, GORILLA MUX, AND MGO

 ### A hospital needs an API interface into their patient records database (MongoDB).
-Patient information to get you started is found in the MOCK_DATA.json file and is a json array containing information for two patients.
+Patient information to get you started is found in the DATA.json file containing an array of information for two patients.

 #### JSON Data Model
 ```